 CMC awards completers of SB6K a patch and certificate at its annual meeting.
 CMC will also mail the certificate and patch to those who cannot attend the annual meeting.

-In addition to submitting an SB6K completion log by email, applicants of the SB6K challenge program but be members of CMC to receive the recognition patch and certificate.
+In addition to submitting an SB6K completion log by email, applicants of the SB6K challenge program must be members of CMC to receive the recognition patch and certificate.
 Make sure your membership is current/paid, or click here to join the CMC online or by mail.

 FREQUENTLY ASKED QUESTIONS